opendcs/opendcs/README.md

 # Structure
-./opendcs-rest-api - contains source files for the OpenDCS REST API ./opendcs-rest-api-jetty - contains build scripts for generating a standalone Jetty installer for the OPENDCS REST API
-./opendcs-web-client - contains source files for the OpenDCS Web Application Client ./opendcs-web-client-jetty - contains build scripts for generating a standalone Jetty installer for the web client ./opendcs-integration-test - contains scripts for running embedded tomcat to deploy the REST API and Web Client wars for testing.
+./opendcs-rest-api - contains source files for the OpenDCS REST API ./opendcs-web-client - contains source files for the OpenDCS Web Application Client ./opendcs-integration-test - contains scripts for running embedded tomcat to deploy the REST API and Web Client wars for testing.